ashutoshpatraa/SitSense/README.md

 SitSense is a complete minimalist posture detection application with a Nothing OS-inspired design that:

-- **Monitors posture in real-time** using your webcam and MediaPipe AI
+- **Monitors posture in real-time** using your webcam and CVZone AI
 - **Features a sleek black-and-white UI** with glassy effects and rounded corners
 - **Provides smart alerts** with customizable cooldown periods
 - **Shows live webcam preview** with posture landmarks overlay